amcsi/szeremi/README.md

 You should now be able to access the website on http://localhost:3000/

+### Docker

+This project can be run with Docker.

+It's also suggested to run the systemd file to run the project as a service.
+It can be found in [configs/szeremi.service](configs/szeremi.service)

 ## Contributing

 This project follows the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript)